Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Zigzag-Pattern Simplification

 \subsection{Material Parameter Optimization}

 Aside from the geometry of the pattern, the deformation behavior is determined by the respective material parameters $k_T$ and $k_S$.
-This includes the stiffness for stretching, bending and twisting of the rods, as well as the thickness and width of the rod cross section.
-The material parameters $k_T$ for the complex pattern are set based on the real world material used for fabricating the pattern.
+This includes the stiffness for stretching, bending, and twisting of the rods, as well as the thickness and width of the rod cross-section.
+The material parameters $k_T$ for the complex pattern are set based on the real-world material used for fabricating the pattern.
 Our goal is then to find the optimal material parameters $k_S$ for the simple pattern, such that the deformation behavior of the simple pattern matches that of the complex one.

 For this optimization process, we first simulate the deformation of both patterns under a set of anchor constraints $A$.
 We can then define the difference between the two deformed patterns as the energy